c-schinner/BlackjackApp/README.md

 You WIN

 # Note
-If your hand has an Ace, it is considered an 11; if you would bust with the Ace as an 11 value then the value automatically changes to a value of 1.
+If your hand has an Ace, it is considered an 11; if you would bust with the Ace as an 11 value, then the value automatically changes to a value of 1.

 # Tips
 Consider the total value of your cards and the dealer's visible card when deciding whether to hit or stand.